rohan9kulkarni/rohankulkarni.github.io/content/blog/phd.md

 2. **Students who have not secured a Ph.D. advisor**: There are other places where I am almost sure that there exists a possibility that you could get in without having secured a supervisor.
 I repeat, **there exists a possibility** does not mean you should apply without securing a supervisor.
 It just means that a possibility exists.
 Your best bet is to contact professors in advance and try to secure an advisor.
 	- UofT, Waterloo, Alberta  (I am pretty sure about the possibility of one getting accepted without having secured a Ph.D. advisor, still double check, please)

-- "What about the scenario that the Ph.D. advisor is interested in me but has not promised me a Ph.D. position?
+Note : "What about the scenario that the Ph.D. advisor is interested in me but has not promised me a Ph.D. position?
 He has told me to apply."
 In this scenario, use your judgment.
 I would apply in most of these scenarios as I am sure my application would receive their attention.
 I also know that applying to Ph.D. programs in Canada costs a good amount of money and can be financially straining.
 In case of no financial strain, I highly encourage you to apply.

 ###  Ph.D. programs in Germany